AdamSobieski/Object-Constraints/README.md

 # TypeScript Constraints

-This project provides a proof-of-concept prototype for a TypeScript constraint system.
+This project provides a proof-of-concept prototype for a TypeScript constraints system.

 ```typescript
 @constraint((obj: Foo) => { assert(obj.s >= 0) })